elfrances/whatsOnFulGaz/README.md

     --dry-run
         Show what is going to be downloaded, without actually downloading anything.
+    --export-gpx
+        Export the ride as a GPX route file.
     --get-shiz
         Download the SHIZ control file of the ride.
     --get-video {720|1080|4k}